-Plaintiff also submitted extrinsic evidence, and it does not conflict with the interpretation of the release.
+Plaintiff also submitted extrinsic evidence, and it does not conflict with our interpretation of the release.
 The most relevant of this evidence consists of correspondence between his attorney and the former defendants' attorney as they negotiated the terms of the settlement agreement.
 Nowhere in this correspondence did either counsel suggest or indicate the release would apply to persons other than the negotiating parties or those groups of persons specified in the release.

 In addition, plaintiff sent a copy of the complaint in this action to defendant's insurance carrier notifying it of the complaint and the allegations against defendant.
-In response, the insurer stated the complaint was "the first notice to it of a potential claim against defendant."
+In response, the insurer stated the complaint was "the first notice to [it] of a potential claim against [defendant]."
 This evidence does not conflict with the common meaning of the term "affiliate."
 Rather, it suggests the parties did not intend to immunize defendant.

-Because there is no conflict in the admissible extrinsic evidence, the Justices interpret the release as a matter of law.
+Because there is no conflict in the admissible extrinsic evidence, we interpret the release as a matter of law.
 Defendant was not an affiliate of the former defendants for purposes of the release agreement, and thus summary judgment should not have been granted in his favor.
+Because this finding resolves the appeal, we do not address the parties other arguments.